zirkelc/create-typed-env/README.md

 env.PORT('3000');
 ```

-This is useful if you want to pass a reference to an environment variable without actually reading the value, because it might not set yet:
+This is useful if you want to pass a reference to an environment variable without actually reading the value because it might not be set yet:

 ```ts
 const env = createEnv<Env>({ lazy: true });